-The Good and the Beautiful's Language Arts & Literature courses are available for Level Pre-K through Level Eight, but this review is of the courses for Levels One, Two, Three, Six, and Seven.
-I review the first three levels, Levels Four and Five, and Level Eight separately because they function differently than the levels reviewed here.
-(You can read my individual reviews for Preschool, Level Kindergarten Prep, Level K, Levels Four and Five, and the Level Eight Book Studies.)
+The Good and the Beautiful's Language Arts & Literature courses are available for Level Pre-K through Level Eight.
+This review is for the courses for Levels Three, Six, and Seven, although it mentions other courses for context.
+I review the other levels separately either because they are in newer editions or because they function differently than the levels reviewed here.
+(You can read my individual reviews for Preschool, Kindergarten Prep, Levels K-2, Levels Four and Five, and the Level Eight Book Studies.)

-Level One through Level Five are available as free downloads, while downloads of the course sets for Levels Six and Seven are only $20 each.
+Level Three is available as free downloadable files, while downloads of the course sets for Levels Six and Seven are only $20 each.
 You can also order printed resources for all levels.
 This sounds like there has to be a catch, but there isn't.
 You do need to print out many pages if you buy the digital files, so you might prefer to buy some of the printed resources.

-Revised editions of many of the courses will be available on the following schedule:
+Revised editions of these three courses will be available on the following schedule:

 Level Three: New edition will be released in the summer of 2023